 Any tips on finding the perfect ski goggles?

 Try them on with your ski helmet.
 It is also good to go outside and test the goggles and be sure the lens colour works for your eyes.
 Make sure the goggles fit closely and nod not let any air and snow come on the inside whilst skiing.
 And most importantly be sure the goggles offer great protection from sunlight at altitude.
+I also always look on wethrift for the best offers.

 Do good ski goggles have to be expensive?